 Criminal Background Check

 All accepted students must sign a release form authorizing NMH to request and conduct a criminal background check as permitted by the Fair Credit Reporting Act (FCRA).
 The criminal background check will be conducted after a candidate accepts the offer to attend an NMH clinical program as a part of the onboarding process.
 NM Academy reserves the right to rescind an offer of acceptance based on adverse information discovered during the criminal background check with final decisions adjudicated in partnership with the Division of Human Resources.

 The following abilities and characteristics are defined as technical standards, which are established by the faculty and deemed necessary for a student to matriculate, remain in good standing, and achieve the competencies required for graduation from the nuclear medicine program.
 The NM Academy therefore requires applicants to confirm their ability to comply with these standards, with or without reasonable accommodation, as a condition of admission to the nuclear medicine program.

 The Nuclear Medicine curriculum includes hybrid course offerings.
 Students enrolled in the program are expected to be able to:

-Students must have reliable internet connectivity and a computer (desktop or laptop) with reliable high-speed internet.
+All students must have frequent and convenient access to a computer (desktop or laptop) with reliable high-speed internet.
 The minimum computer systems requirements are outlined below: